Correlating Cross-Iteration Noise for DP-SGD using Model Curvature: Abstract

 \section{Abstract}

 Differentially private stochastic gradient descent (DP-SGD) offers the promise of training deep learning models while mitigating many privacy risks.
-However, there is currently a large accuracy gap between DP-SGD and normal SGD training.
-This has resulted in different lines of research investigating orthogonal ways of improving privacy-preserving training.
-One such line of work, known as DP-MF, correlates the privacy noise across different iterations of stochastic gradient descent -- allowing later iterations to cancel out some of the noise added to earlier iterations.
-In this paper, we study how to improve this noise correlation.
-We propose a technique called \techname that uses model curvature, estimated from public unlabeled data, to improve the quality of this cross-iteration noise correlation.
-Our experiments on various datasets, models, and privacy parameters show that the noise correlations computed by \techname offer consistent and significant improvements in accuracy over the correlation scheme used by DP-MF.
+However, there is a large accuracy gap between DP-SGD and normal SGD training.
+One popular line of work to reduce such accuracy gap, known as DP-MF, adds privacy noise correlated across training iterations, so that later noise partially cancels out earlier noise.
+In this paper, we build upon a crucial observation that the noise affects the training trajectory in two ways --- the noise alters the gradient itself, and the altered gradient changes where the subsequent gradient is computed --- but prior DP-MF works only address the former.
+We propose a technique, \techname, that uses model curvature information estimated from public unlabeled data to address both sources of errors.
+Our experiments on various computer vision and NLP tasks show that \techname consistently improves accuracy over the state-of-the-art DP-MF scheme, \ftrl.